-There are currently 10 companies in this list, which might include axes made from materials 100% manufactured here in America, but some may also contain a percentage produced outside the USA.
+There is currently 10 brands in this list, which might include axes made from materials 100% manufactured here in America, but some may also contain a percentage produced outside the USA.

 Barco Industries, Inc., a member of The Phoenix Forge Group, brings to you a line of well-respected products.
 Most of their striking tools are forged in Pennsylvania, then heat treated, finished, and assembled at Barco Industries.
-Their manufacturing strengths are reinforced by the strong, positive, dedicated work ethic of their Pennsylvania heritage.
 Barco and all Phoenix Forge Group employees believe in hard work, quality products, and high levels of service.
 Barco offers Kelly Perfect ® & Kelly Woodslasher ® axes, fire, camp & sport axes and half and specialty hatchets.